eliasrosales88/Nodepop/README.md

 # Nodepop
 **Nodejs API project**

-This documentation is intended to explain how the API works, to set up the database of the project and run the webapp on localhost.
+This documentation is intended to explain how the API works, to install the required dependencies, to set up the database of the project and run the webapp on localhost.

+This API uses iodocs for live documentation and is required to have a redis server running in your machine.

+## Installing dependencies
+To install the required dependencies you need to run two commands:

+1. `npm install`
+2. ` npm run iodocsinstall`

 ## Setting up the DDBB
 To set the database you need to have installed MongoDB.